Radiohead (Radiohead): Biography of the group

 The last single also appeared on OK Computer, the June 1997 album that was pivotal in Radiohead's career.

-"Paranoid Android", an elegant work released as a single in May of that year, reached number three in the UK charts.
-It was the biggest hit to date in the UK.
+"Paranoid Android", a slick effort released as a single in May of that year, reached number three in the UK charts.
+It was the band's biggest hit to date in the UK.

-A breakthrough is exactly what OK Computer turned out to be, a record that turned out to be key not only for Radiohead, but also for rock in the 90s.
-With rave reviews and corresponding strong sales, OK Computer closed the doors to Britpop hedonism and dark grunge motifs, opening a new path to sober, adventurous art rock where electronics coexisted with guitars.
+A breakthrough is exactly what OK Computer was, a record that would prove pivotal not just for Radiohead but for '90s rock.
+With rave reviews and correspondingly high sales, OK Computer closed the doors on the hedonism of Britpop and the darker strains of grunge, opening a new path to a sober, adventurous art rock where electronics coexisted with guitars.

 Over the next few years, the band's influence would become apparent, but the album also had a significant impact on the band itself.
 The album debuted at number one in the UK and won a Grammy for Best Alternative Album.
 Radiohead supported him on an international tour documented in the film "Meeting People Is Easy".